mimiframework/Mimi.jl/docs/src/ref/ref_structures_definitions.md

 storage allocated for the variable.

 `ExternalParameterConnection`
-Values that are exogenous to the model are defined in external parameters whose values are assigned using the public API function `set_param!()`, or by setting default values in `@defcomp` or `@defcomposite`, in which case, the default values are assigned via an internal call to `set_param!()`.
+Values that are exogenous to the model are defined in model parameters whose values are assigned using the public API function `set_param!()`, or by setting default values in `@defcomp` or `@defcomposite`, in which case, the default values are assigned via an internal call to `set_param!()`.